List of Black Lagoon characters: Revy

 Revy (レヴィ, Revi), also known by her real name Rebecca Lee, serves as the primary combatant for the Lagoon Company.
 Born in Chinatown, Manhattan, near Mott Street, she is a Chinese American with a criminal past.
 Flashbacks suggest she developed her firearms proficiency through informal practice, including shooting at cans, and may have killed her abusive father as a teenager.
 The CIA notes she remains infamous with the NYPD, particularly the fictional 27th Precinct.

 Revy is aggressive, foul-mouthed, and emotionally volatile, favoring violence over diplomacy.
 Despite her hardened demeanor, she is highly ticklish and indulges heavily in smoking and drinking.
 Her relationship with Rock begins with hostility—she once nearly kills him during an argument—but she later becomes fiercely protective of him, saving his life multiple times.
 Eda's teasing implies romantic tension, particularly when Revy deflects questions about her feelings rather than outright denying them.

 A supremely skilled fighter, Revy's marksmanship and reflexes border on superhuman, with few rivals such as Roberta and Ginji.
 She acknowledges Mr. Chang's superior skill but aspires to match it.
 Her preferred weapons are a pair of modified Beretta 92FS pistols, featuring extended barrels, suppressor compatibility, and engravings including a Jolly Roger and Thai inscriptions.
-Ambidextrous, she earns the nickname "Two Hands" in Roanapur, a reference to Douglas E. Winter's novel Run.
+Ambidextrous, she earns the nickname "Two Hand" [sic] in Roanapur, a reference to Douglas E. Winter's novel Run.
 She also demonstrates proficiency with rifles and grenade launchers.
 Shaped by a traumatic past, Revy adopts a nihilistic worldview, relying solely on her own strength and resources.